Dog Obstacle Course

-- Have your students continue to invent and build more obstacles.
+- Have your pupils continue to invent and build more obstacles.

-- If time allows, have the groups combine all of their models to create a bigger obstacle course.
+- If time permits, have the groups combine all their models to create a bigger obstacle course.

-- Ask the students to disassemble their models, sort the bricks back into the trays, and clean up their workstations.
+- Ask the pupils to disassemble their models, sort the bricks back into the trays and tidy up their workstations.

-- Remind the students to check the floor for dropped elements and to put them back where they belong.
+- Remind the pupils to check the floor for dropped elements and to put them back where they belong.

 (Ongoing Throughout the Lesson)

-- Ask guiding questions to encourage your students to “think aloud” and explain their thought processes and reasoning in the problem-solving decisions they've made when building their models.
+- Ask guiding questions to encourage them to ‘think aloud’ and explain their thought processes and reasoning in the problem-solving decisions they have made when building their models.

-- Measure your students’ proficiency in describing the push and pull forces that are at work in an obstacle course.
+- Measure your pupils’ proficiency in describing the push and pull forces that are at work in an obstacle course.

-- Create a scale that matches your needs, for example:
+- Establish a scale that suits your needs, For example: